Quantitative Mode Stability for the Wave Equation on the Kerr Spacetime: The Wronskian Estimate and Proofs of Mode Stability

-to conclude that $u(-\infty)$ and hence $u$ vanishes. \end{proof} Note that this proof is even simpler than the proof of mode stability in the upper half plane since we only need to refer to $\tilde{u}$.
+to conclude that $u(-\infty)$ must vanish.
+Proposition \ref{energyEst} then implies that $u(\infty)$ and hence $u$ vanishes (again using the unique continuation lemma from section \ref{vanish1}). \end{proof} Note that this proof is even simpler than the proof of mode stability in the upper half plane since we only need to refer to $\tilde{u}$.

-Let's now discuss the proof of Theorem \ref{qMSRA}.
 To produce quantitative estimates for the Wronskian we shall need to work a little harder than we did for the qualitative statements.
-Let $\mathscr{A}$ be as in the statement \ref{qMSRA}, let $(\omega,m,l) \in \mathscr{A}$, and $u$ solve (\ref{inhomoEqn2}) with non-zero right hand side (\ref{H}).
+Before proving Theorem \ref{qMSRA} let's recall some notation and prove two propositions and a lemma.
+Let $\mathscr{A}$ be as in the statement \ref{qMSRA}, let $(\omega,m,l) \in \mathscr{A}$, and $u$ solve (\ref{inhomoEqn2}) with a non-zero, smooth, compactly supported right hand side (\ref{H}).
 Define $\tilde{u}$ and $\tilde{H}$ via (\ref{white}) and (\ref{tildeH}).
-We have
+Then we have \begin{prop} For $(\omega,m,l) \in \mathscr{A}$, $u$ solving satisfying (\ref{inhomoEqn2}) with a smooth, compactly supported right hand side (\ref{H}), and $\epsilon > 0$ we have

+\end{prop} Remark: The implied constants in our $\lesssim$'s will be allowed to depend on the frequency parameters; however, the dependence will always be ``quantitative'' in the sense of theorem \ref{qMSRA}. \begin{proof}We have

 As above, the boundary conditions from proposition \ref{asymptotics} imply that we get a useful estimate:

 For any $\epsilon > 0$ changing variables and applying Plancherel implies